-where s is the saving ratio, 1/s shows the level of y that will keep capital per head constant and the level of K that will keep output per head constant-given the rate of growth of labour force, I. From Figure 5 it is very clear where the two lines cross is the equilibrium capital-labour ratio ${}{(k^)}$ and output per head ${}{(y)}$ defined.
+where s is the saving ratio, 1/s shows the level of y that will keep capital per head constant and the level of K that will keep output per head constant-given the rate of growth of labour force, I. From Figure 5 it is very clear where the two lines cross is the equilibrium capital-labour ratio $\binom{x^}{\binom{y^}{2}}$ and output per head $\binom{x^}{\binom{y^}{2}}$ defined.

-Figure 5 shows where k\ reached equilibrium, y\ also reached

-equilibrium, so they should all grow at the same rate, I, and the neutral rate of growth, within the capital-output ratio is constant.
+Figure 5 shows where k^{ reached equilibrium,} y^{} also reached equilibrium, so they should all grow at the same rate, I, and the neutral rate of growth, within the capital-output ratio is constant.
 Also, Figure 5 shows that the savings or investment ratio does increase to national income (s), in which leads s rises, the lower slope of the 1 s line, which lead to increases, the equilibrium level of per capita income and the capital labour ratio, but it does not change the level of equilibrium growth rate.
 This is because the savings or investment ratio does not affect the long-term equilibrium growth rate so that higher savings-investment ratio is offset by higher capital-out put ratio.

-New Endogenous Growth Theory and the Macrodeterminants of Growth the world's nations averaged a per capita income over the period 1960-1985 that was about twenty-nine times the corresponding figure for the poorest 5 per cent.
+New Endogenous Growth Theory and the Macrodeterminants of Growth

+Over two century's year by year, decade after decade, the process of modern economic growth has occurred in developed countries, for instance, the richest 5 per cent of the world's nations averaged a per capita income over the period 1960-1985 that was about twenty-nine times the corresponding figure for the poorest 5 per cent.
 In 1985, the richest nation in the US was Connecticut and the poorest was Mississippi and the ratio of per capita incomes worked out at approximately 2 (Debraj, 1998).
 The per-capita income of the aforementioned eight East Asian economies over the period 1965-1990 excluding China was increased at an annual rate of 5.5 per cent.
 For the entire data set between 1980 and 1993, China's per capita income grew at an annual rate of 8.2 per cent as truthfully phenomenal (Debraj, 1998).
 Furthermore, over the period 1960-1985, per capita growth averaged 1.9 per cent per year of 102 nations study by Parente and Prescoott (1993), and in other wealthy nation's the productive potential of the economy has been increased by capital accumulation, the opening up of new territories and increased supplies of better quality labour to their stock.
 In addition they have learnt so much more how to press output from resources through increasingly efficient for each other (Donaldson, 1971).
 According to Knight (1944: 32): "Technological advance, resting in new knowledge and occurring accidentally or mechanically, seems to be the only possible offset to this 'natural' tendency to diminishing returns".